Home » Indian Polity » Judges Joining Politics

 • Former Union Minister Arun Jaitley suggested a cooling-off period for judges to prevent post-retirement bias in judgments.

-Effort To Ban Judges Acquiring Executive Position
+Efforts to Ban Judges from Acquiring Executive Positions

 • K.T.
 Shah, a Constituent Assembly member, proposed prohibiting judges of constitutional courts from holding executive positions, but this suggestion was not adopted.